sonam-sastotickets/rooms-sdk-documentation/index.md

 ### Step 4: Issue Ticket

-The vendor’s backend calls the `issue-ticket` API to confirm the booking and issue tickets.
+The vendor’s backend calls the `issue-eticket` API to confirm the booking and issue tickets.

 > **Note:** Step 2 is fully managed by our SDK, while other steps are handled by the vendor’s system.

----

 ## FAQ

 ### 1. **What is the Sasto Tickets B2C SDK?**
    - It is a web-based solution for integrating rooms booking and ticketing features into vendor applications.
-   - It simplifies the process by handling rooms search, availability, and reservation workflows.
+   - It simplifies the process by handling rooms search, check availability, and reservation workflows.

 ### 2. **Who manages the payment process?**
    - The vendor’s system is responsible for managing and securing the payment process.
 The SDK only facilitates the booking process and provides necessary data.

 ### 3. **What parts of the workflow does the SDK handle?**
    - The SDK manages:
-     - Roooms Search
+     - Rooms Search
-     - Availability
+     - Check Availability
      - Reservation
    - The vendor’s system handles:
      - Payment